-I love life and hope to enjoy it when I am old and grey, but that means staying healthy now in my twenties.
-The truth is it can become fairly easy to integrate a good diet and workout habits into your adventures around the world.
+The truth is it can become fairly easy to integrate a good diet and workout habits into your adventures worldwide.
 Here are the strategies and tips we use when we travel to feel vibrant and healthy!

 Maintain a healthy diet